‘Soy Bilingüe’ or ‘I Speak … a Little?’: Listing Language Proficiency Levels on a Resume

-Christian Eilers over at Zety shared this helpful list of terms you could choose based on your level:
+Christian Eilers over at Zety shared this helpful list of terms you could choose to describe your level:

 To clarify where you fall, Eilers also shared some commonly accepted scales that allow you to see at what level you might rank, like the ILR (created by the U.S. and used for an equivalent scale on LinkedIn) or CEFR (a European scale that’s widely accepted).

-Again, beginner language skills aren’t necessarily worth noting, but if you’d fall in the “mid-range” or “advanced” area, terms or scales like these may be helpful to make sure you don’t come across more or less proficient than you are.
+Again, beginner language skills aren’t usually worth noting.
+But if you’d fall in the “mid-range” or “advanced” area, terms or scales like these may be helpful to make sure you accurately portray your proficiency.

-Pick the best proficiency term or scale ranking based on your region and what would be easiest for the hiring staff to understand.
-If you’re stuck trying to pick a level, you can take an assessment for one of the scales!
-(The ILR offers self-assessments for speaking, reading, and listening.)
+Pick the best proficiency term or scale ranking based on your region and what you think is easiest for the hiring staff to understand.

 What’s more, you can distinguish between reading, writing, and speaking on your resume, if need be.
 Maybe you’re fluent in writing but not speaking — that’s cool.
 Just make it clear.

-It’s important to note, though, that you should never stretch or exaggerate your proficiency in any of these areas, even if the language is important to the job.
-Honesty on your resume will get you further in an interview, especially if the hiring manager starts speaking to you in the language you claim to know!
+It’s important to note, though, that you should never stretch or exaggerate your proficiency, even if the language is important to the job.
+Honesty on your resume will get you further in an interview.
+Just imagine if the hiring manager started speaking to you in the language you claim to know!
 Being straightforward initially will also make your hired life easier, as you’ll have to start using your language skills when you land the job.